asteris-llc/converge/docs/content/getting-started.md

 ## Modules Calling Modules

-This is all well and good, but we don't want to have to write things the same *every time* right?
-Well, good news: that's what modules are for!
+Let's look at how we can take advantage of reusability.
+Good news: that's what modules are for!
 Now that you've written a module, you can require it from any other module to add it to your tree.
-Create a new module, let's call it `helloYou.hcl`:
+Create a new module, let's call it `helloYou.hcl`.
+Put the following text in `helloYou.hcl`:

 ```hcl
 module "helloWorld.hcl" "hello" {